pishoyg/coptic/README.md

 ### Learner Convenience TODO's

 1. **Deploy the flashcards on a standalone app.** (100+ hours, delegate)

+   This will vastly increase the app's popularity.

-1. Reassess whether Anki is your best bid.
-Learn about alternatives.
-The fact that the iOS version is paid will deter many learners!
+1. Until then, reassess whether Anki is your best bid.
+Perhaps try to find an alternative that doesn't suffer from the following:
+   - A paid iOS version.
+   - No possibility to automatically sync when a new version of the package is released.

 ### Content TODO's